Digital Collections

 Masonic Files

 The Scottish Rite Masons donated over 30 boxes of admissions application forms dating from 1881 to 1999.
-Actual records are in the locked filed cabinets in the northeast corner of the 3rd floor near the atlases.
-Please ask a staff member to unlock them.
+These records can be accessed at the Genealogy & Local History Room.
 The Index to Vital Records of the Ancient & Accepted Scottish Rite Masons, Valley of Omaha, Orient of Nebraska, 1881-1999, Nebraska Reference 366.109782254 Index, by Margaret Marrs, is a guide to these files.

 Naturalizations Index

-Index to Nebraska naturalization records and 63 Iowa counties prior to 1906.
-Reels are stored in the microfilm room along the wall with windows (south wall) at the W. Dale Clark (Main) Library.
-Actual records for Declarations of Intention are held at the Douglas County Historical Society, opens a new window.
+Index to Nebraska naturalization records and 63 Iowa counties prior to 1906, is available on microfilm in the Genealogy & Local History Room.
+Records for Declarations of Intention are held at the Douglas County Historical Society, opens a new window.

 Newspaper Clippings

 Ever wonder what people did before online indexes?
 They used clipping files!
 Most articles are from the Omaha World-Herald and from other local magazines and newspapers.
-These contain articles on subjects of local interest, pamphlets and other ephemera.
-Files of clippings and other ephemera can be requested at the 3rd-floor reference desk.
+They include articles on subjects of local interest, pamphlets and other ephemera.
+Files of clippings and other ephemera can be requested in the Genealogy & Local History Room.
 The majority of the newspaper clippings are from 1947-1987.

 Phone Books